 The Süleymaniye Mosque, commissioned by Süleyman the Magnificent, is the masterpiece of Sinan.
 It is one of the largest imperial mosques and is surrounded by an extensive complex that houses a caravanserai, schools, hospitals and a hospice under a myriad clustered domes.
-The tomb of Süleyman and his beloved wife, Roxelana, are situated in the grounds of the great mosque.
-(Overnight Istanbul) B
+We also visit the tomb of Süleyman and his beloved wife, Roxelana, which are situated in the grounds of the great mosque.